By Richie Carni and Jalen Dann

-“It’s not like we wash the ‘gay’ laundry and do the ‘gay’ tax books,” William Sawyer-Todd said.
-“Or mow the ‘gay’ lawn,” Michael Sawyer-Todd said. http://youtu.be/s92o5usNPfk
+“It’s not like we do the ‘gay’ laundry and do the ‘gay’ tax books,” William Sawyer-Todd said.
+“Or mow the ‘gay’ lawn,” Michael Sawyer-Todd said.

-Penny Gardner has been with her partner, Marilyn Bowen for 17 years.
-As the current president of LAHR, Gardner said she is dedicated to providing a voice for LGBT members in her area.
+Penny Gardner has been with her partner, Marilyn Bowen, for 17 years.
+As president of LAHR, Gardner said she is dedicated to providing a voice for LGBT members in her area.